Q: What is Amazon CodeGuru?

 Q: What can I do with Amazon CodeGuru?

 Amazon CodeGuru has two components- Amazon CodeGuru Reviewer and Amazon CodeGuru Profiler.
-Amazon CodeGuru Reviewer uses machine learning to identify critical issues and hard-to-find bugs during application development to improve code quality.
+Amazon CodeGuru Reviewer uses machine learning and automated reasoning to identify critical issues and hard-to-find bugs during application development to improve code quality.
 Amazon CodeGuru Profiler optimizes performance for applications running in production and identifies the most expensive lines of code, reducing operational costs significantly.

 Q: How do I get started with Amazon CodeGuru?